Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 A fairly new entry into the accounting conferences space, BKX is put on by the Digital Bookkeeper Association.
 This event, as well as the DBA, is intended to serve bookkeepers all over the world.

-The event promises real advice to build a small business in bookkeeping.
+The event promises real advice that can help you build a small business in bookkeeping, which both accounting and bookkeeping professionals will find valuable.

 12. Scaling New Heights